 In October 2020, Google announced that GA4 would replace Universal Analytics as the default tracking code on new websites.
-And fast forward to March 2022, Google set the end date of Universal Analytics to July 1, 2023.
+And in March 2022, Google set the end date of Universal Analytics to July 1, 2023.
 After this date, GA 4 will be the only version operating, and the old GA will stop processing new hits.

 What does this mean for sites, apps, and marketing activities?

 Marketers using the traditional Google Analytics cookie must migrate their business to GA4 before July 1, 2023.
 By this date, Universal Analytics will stop processing new data.
 If they don’t, companies will lose all historical data, and you won’t be able to track any essential insights anymore.